 - Review all the reasons for diabetes-specific causes for high blood sugar if you haven't already.
 Although not pump specific, they are often the primary reason for sudden hyperglycemia in the pump clients I see.
 Definitely review the insulin pump causes below, but not at the expense of forgetting about all the "non pump" causes.

-- Canula left in too long: This is by far the most common insulin-pump-related cause for hyperglycemia.
-Many people exceed the recommended 2-3 day wear for canulas (the part of the infusion set that is under your skin).
+- Cannula left in too long: This is by far the most common insulin-pump-related cause for hyperglycemia.
+Many people exceed the recommended 2-3 day wear for cannulas (the part of the infusion set that is under your skin).
 It doesn't always pose a problem, however the more insulin you take the more of a problem it is likely to cause.
 Tissue that is irritated does not readily absorb insulin as well as it should.
-Sometimes the site looks pink, puffy and sometimes it doesn't.
-You are more likely to overlook a site problem if you are using a 90 degree (straight in) cannula as you can't see the infusion site as well as you can with a 30 degree infusion set.
+Sometimes the site looks pink, puffy and sometimes it looks fine, but will not absorb well.
+Some people are more likely to overlook a site problem if using a 90 degree (straight in) cannula as the infusion site can't be seen as well as it can be with a 30 degree infusion set.
 This doesn't mean you need to switch sets, only that you need to remember to change them rather than rely on looking at them to see how they are doing.
-Although, checking infusion site regularly should be done regardless.
+Otherwise, you might put yourself at risk for high blood sugars, sore lumps or potential DKA.
+Checking and changing infusion sites regularly should be done regardless.
 See other reasons for this below.

-- More than usual insulin: If you give bigger boluses or more insulin overall, like at Christmas due to the sweets etc, then your site may not last as long as it usually does for the same reasons listed in the point above.
+- Large total daily doses of insulin: If you give bigger boluses or more insulin overall, like at Christmas due to the sweets etc, then your site may not last as long as it usually does for the same reasons listed in the point above.
 If changing the set more often due to eating more carbs during Christmas, Halloween or holidays is a concern due to cost, talk with your health care provider about giving bigger boluses by syringe or insulin pen and using the pump just for basal insulin during those periods in your life.
 The site will last longer.

 - Large air bubbles in the tubing or reservoir: Air into fat tissue is not a big issue for safety but can be for high blood sugars.
-An air bubble of about an inch in length inside tubing is equal to about a unit of insulin for many of the infusion sets.
+An air bubble of about an inch in length inside tubing is usually equal to about a unit of insulin for many of the infusion sets (be sure to check with the company).
 Depending on how sensitive you are to insulin, that could increase blood glucose readings.
 Of course, most air bubbles come from the insulin reservoir in the pump.
-Read here for 8 tips on eliminating air bubbles from insulin pump reservoirs.
-Small champagne bubbles in the reservoir are usually not an issue and does not typically result in high blood sugar.
+Small champagne bubbles in the reservoir are usually not an issue and do not typically result in high blood sugar.
 Bigger bubbles often pose a bigger problem when the reservoir is nearer to being empty.

-- Infusion set ripped out:I know, you're thinking, "Hey!
-I'd feel that!"
-Well, usually we do.
-But... sometimes canulas rip out during the night without you knowing.
-Of course, if you wake up with a sky-high blood sugar reading, check this.
-Also, sometimes I find my tubing is not connected when I go to use the restroom - especially after horse riding.
-If your infusion site is subject to a lot of movement, check often or consider using a different site those days.
-For example, I try to use my arm, not my abdomen, when I ride now.
+- Infusion set ripped out:Most people would feel this.
+But... sometimes cannulas rip out during the night.
+This emphasizes the importance of testing glucose readings first thing in the morning to reduce the risk of DKA.
+For those whose sets don't adhere well, a clear soft protective covering like Tegaderm can be placed over the infusion sites.
+Others may use a special adhesive product on the skin prior to inserting a cannula.
 Also consider using a safety loop of tape to reduce the risk of this happening.
 Where the tubing is attached to your skin, loop the tubing and place a strip of soft tape over the loop attaching it to your skin.
 Then if the tubing yanks, the tape and the loop are the first things to take the force and come undone but the canula is still in the skin.
-See near end of this list for sweating issues causing the canula to come out.

 - Need for different type of bolusing:Some meals just don't do well with the normal or standard bolus.
 Talk with your educator to see if you could benefit from using dual wave/combination boluses where some of your insulin is given right away and the rest over a period of time that you select.
-This works well for high fat meals like pizza and Chinese food.
+This works well for some people on pumps eating high fat meals like pizza and Chinese food.

 - Previous decreased temporary basal or disconnect:Sometimes pumpers temporarily stop their basal, disconnect for a sport or use a temporary decreased basal.
 This is often done to reduce the risk of hypoglycemia but is sometimes one of the causes of high blood sugar later on.
 Remember, rapid insulin works in 15 minutes for some but has a duration of up to 4 hours in many people (although the later part of the action time is not strong).
 So any change you make now, could potentially affect you now and much later on.
 Oh, and sometimes people set a very long decreased temporary basal and simply forget.

 - Accidental change or zeroing of basal rate:Sometimes people accidentally program their basal rate downwards when meaning to do a temporary basal.
-Older pumps sometimes zeroed the basal rates when hit with static electricity.
 Keep a copy of your basal rates written on a calendar or journal just in case.

 - Sweating off, tunneling, O-ring leaks, hub leaks...All very unique pump problems.
 Please see this page of diabetes.net for descriptions. http://www.diabetesnet.com/diabetes_technology/insulinpumps_problems1.php

 - Insulin pump failure:Rare.
-Really, really rare.
 But still possible.
 If happens, immediately call the 1-800# on back of pump for a replacement.
 To prevent or treat high blood sugar, be sure to have an emergency kit at home that has a prescription for your dose of backup basal insulin (eg. NPH, N, Glargine, Lantus etc) with either syringes or insulin pen.
-Be sure to have guidelines from your educator on how to manage high blood sugars and prevent DKA (diabetic ketoacidosis).
+Be sure to have guidelines from your educator on how to manage high blood sugars and prevent DKA (diabetic ketoacidosis) if your pump fails.

 Do not hesitate to seek urgent medical care if you are on an insulin pump and experience high blood sugars with ketones that you cannot manage or reduce yourself.